-- Annual deliveries of approximately 7 TWh of energy, which in 2014 avoided 1.7 million metric tons of GHG emissions, and 900 MW of capacity
+- Annual deliveries of approximately 7 TWh of energy, which in 2019 avoided 1.7 million metric tons of GHG emissions, plus 900 MW of capacity

 - Development and implementation of an intra-hour dispatch program facilitating the integration of more intermittent renewables into the New York system

 Into the future, Hydro-Québec can contribute to a long-term clean energy vision for New York:

 - 70% of the state’s electricity use to be met by renewables by 2030

 - 100% of New York City operations to be powered from renewable sources